-After nearly a century of mesothelioma research, doctors have learned what causes this cancer, who is most at risk for contracting the disease, what symptoms indicate its presence and what tools are most effective at diagnosing and treating the cancer.
-These strides have significantly impacted how medical professionals diagnose and treat mesothelioma.
-Current efforts are working to develop more effective treatments and an eventual cure for this life-threatening disease.
+It took nearly a century of research for doctors to learn what causes this cancer, who is most at risk for contracting it, what symptoms indicate its presence and what tools are most effective at diagnosing it.
+These strides significantly impacted how medical professionals treat asbestos cancer, but the investigation is hardly finished.
+Current efforts on developing more effective treatments and an eventual cure.

-There are two FDA-approved one chemotherapy medications for the treatment of mesothelioma, Alimta and Cisplatin.
-Alimta, which works to stop cell division, is often administered along with the platinum-based chemotherapy agent Cisplatin in one of the most effective chemotherapy combinations available.
+There are two FDA-approved chemotherapy medications for the treatment of mesothelioma.
+Alimta, which works to stop cell division, is often administered along with the platinum-based chemotherapy agent Cisplatin in the most effective chemotherapy combination.

-The process of introducing a new mesothelioma medication typically takes between 12 and 15 years.
+The process of introducing a new asbestos cancer medication typically takes 12 to 15 years.
 To ensure patient safety, adequate time must be spent in each stage of the development process.
 The table below outlines the average process of testing and presenting a new pharmaceutical product.

 |Stage of the Process||Step of Development|

 |Years 1-3||Basic Research|